greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 The limit for the number of initial rejected rows can be changed with the Greenplum Database server configuration parameter `gp_initial_bad_row_limit`.
 See [Server Configuration Parameters](../config_params/guc_config.html) for information about the parameter.

 IGNORE EXTERNAL PARTITIONS
-:   When copying data from partitioned tables, data are not copied from leaf child partitions that are external tables.
+:   When copying data from partitioned tables, data are not copied from leaf partitions that are external tables.
 A message is added to the log file when data are not copied.

-:   If this clause is not specified and Greenplum Database attempts to copy data from a leaf child partition that is an external table, an error is returned.
+:   If this clause is not specified and Greenplum Database attempts to copy data from a leaf partition that is an external table, an error is returned.

-:   See the next section "Notes" for information about specifying an SQL query to copy data from leaf child partitions that are external tables.
+:   See the next section "Notes" for information about specifying an SQL query to copy data from leaf partitions that are external tables.

 ## <a id="section6"></a>Notes